omkarium/rufendec/README.md

 ---

-*Also, when you choose GCM mode, in the password file, you have to pass a salt in the 2nd line after specifying the password in th 1st line.
-But if you go for ECB mode, you don't need to specify a salt.
-In either case, the password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2*
+*Also, when you choose GCM or ECB mode, in the password file, you have to pass a salt in the 2nd line after specifying the password in th 1st line.
+The password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2*

 Example context inside a ./passwordfile
 ```